Mohitjain9654/PPE-Safety-Monitoring-System/README.md

 # 🦺 PPE Safety Monitoring System

+🚧 **Work In Progress – Final Year Project**

-An AI-powered workplace safety monitoring system that automatically detects Personal Protective Equipment (PPE) compliance, monitors worker activities, identifies restricted-zone violations, and visualizes worker movement in a 3D spatial environment.
+An AI-powered workplace safety monitoring system that automatically detects Personal Protective Equipment (PPE) compliance, monitors worker activities, identifies safety violations, and visualizes worker movement in a 3D spatial environment.

 ---

 ## 📌 Overview

 Industrial workplaces require strict adherence to safety protocols.
-Manual monitoring is often inefficient and prone to human error.
+Manual monitoring is often inefficient, time-consuming, and prone to human error.

-This project leverages Computer Vision, Pose Estimation, and Real-Time Analytics to monitor workers and detect safety violations automatically.
+This project leverages **Computer Vision**, **Pose Estimation**, **Real-Time Analytics**, and **3D Spatial Monitoring** to automatically monitor workers and identify safety violations.

-The system can:
+The system is designed to:

 * Detect PPE compliance in real-time
 * Monitor worker pose using human keypoints
 * Generate safety alerts
 * Log violations into a database
 * Display analytics dashboards
-* Visualize workers in a 3D spatial environment
+* Visualize workers in a 3D environment
-* Monitor restricted zones and room access
+* Monitor restricted zones and worker movement

 ---